-You may put together your own 4-some (please use the next available time slot), or sign up in any empty space as a single.
+You may put together your own foursome or sign up in any empty space as a single.
 If you need to cancel or run late, please call the Golf Shop to be removed from the sign-up list or moved to a later tee time.

 NOTE: Sometimes the regular schedule changes due to special events.
 For current information, please check the bulletin board and watch for email blasts.

-Each Ladies Club golf group will select one individual to keep the score card & turn it in after the round.
-We strongly recommend a second score card be kept by another member of the group for double-checking.
+Each Ladies Club golf group will select one individual to keep the score card and turn it in after the round.
+We strongly recommend another member of the group keep a second score card for double-checking.
 If you question the number of strokes you have taken, confer with a playing partner.

 To ensure all scores are recorded, please be sure the card is legible and includes:

-- The tee box of the day is circled; and
+- The tee box (green or gold) is circled and

 - The card is signed, attested, and dated.